Sanyo MR-909, tape recorder, tape recorder

 After all these interventions, both mechanical and electronic, here we are at the final test and adjustments.
 Fortunately, everything went well and the audio quality of the two channels is now very good.

-The warm and enveloping sound of class AB equipment is far more pleasant than that produced by modern class D amplifiers.
-Of course this is only a personal opinion, but I urge readers to do a little experimentation before disproving what I affirm!
+The hot and enveloping sound of class AB devices is far more pleasant than that produced by modern class D amplifiers.
+Obviously this is only a personal opinion, but I invite readers to do some tests before refuting what I say!

 Key No. C71 / Parts No. R-C9848 / Description "Electroltytic" 1000 uF 25WV